adamakeo/faxDocument/docs/preferences.md

 Deprecated; Bolus snooze has been removed in latest versions of OpenAPS so this value does not matter.

 ### Min 5m Carbimpact
-This is a fallback setting used by FreeAPS X. If FreeAPS X is unable to tell if carbs are being absorbed and depleted from blood sugar readings, it will
+This is a fallback setting used by FreeAPS X. If FreeAPS X is unable to tell if carbs are being absorbed from blood sugar readings, it will estimate how many carbs have been absorbed using this setting.

--> this description should be verified
+The default value of 8mg/dL/5min assumes carbohydrates will increase blood sugar by 8 mg/dl every 5 minutes.
+The actual amount of carbohydrates estimated to be absorbed is depended on your calculated carbohydrate sensitivity ratio (CSF = ISF/ICR)

 ### Autotune ISF Adjustment Fraction